The Steven and Alexandra Cohen Pediatric Long Term Care Pavilion

 The Pavilion, which opened in 2016, serves children with complex medical needs, including those who require a longer period of time to be weaned from the ventilator, and premature infants with feeding difficulties, congenital conditions or neurological disorders.

-Features of the new Pavilion include 11 double-bedded rooms and two single rooms, all with piped-in oxygen, a spacious dining and recreation area, dedicated therapy space, an infant play room and teen lounge.
+Features of the new Pavilion include 11 double-bedded rooms and two single rooms, all with piped-in oxygen, a spacious dining and recreation area, dedicated therapy space and an infant play room.
 An attractive courtyard includes play areas, walking paths and sitting areas for residents and their families.

-Children in the Pediatric Long Term Care Unit have access to education through the on-site Mount Pleasant-Blythedale School and the Developmental and Therapeutic Support Services department, and recreational programming on evenings, weekends and holidays.
+Children in the Pediatric Long Term Care Unit have access to education through the on-site Mount Pleasant-Blythedale School and the Therapeutic and Developmental Support Services department, and recreational programming on evenings, weekends and holidays.

 Family involvement is a key component of care at Blythedale, and progress toward goals will be reviewed during periodic family conferences.
 An interdisciplinary approach to treatment is a hallmark of Blythedale, and each patient’s clinical care team will meet regularly to discuss the individualized plan from every perspective: medical, social, psychological and educational.

 Our Pandemic Emergency Plan can be viewed here, Copies are also available at the security desk.